 $104 – Marriage Celebrant, Rev James Chun, an absolute legend and highly recommended

 $40 – engagement and wedding rings.
-We got sized at a jeweller then I just bought a few different ones online that we could choose from.
+We got sized at a jeweler then I just bought a few different ones online that we could choose from.
 The first ones we got were the Khal and Khaleesi engagement rings, handmade and a token of our Game of Thrones obsession.
 He chose the black tungsten Superman ring as his favourite which cost just over $2.
-The other rings I can resell on my eBay store so we’ll actually make profit, maybe enough to cover the entire wedding celebrations
+The other rings I can resell on my eBay store so we’ll actually make a profit, maybe enough to cover the entire wedding celebrations

 A photo posted by Mz Trina (@mztrina8) on

 $60 – dinner that night at Cattle Company, a place he’s been to before so he knows it’s safe (he’s allergic to shellfish and we ended up at the ER one night after Teppanyaki in Waikiki, another blog post to come!)
 We shared a huge steak and got a free dessert, it was pretty good

 $40 – leis for the ceremony.
 It wouldn’t feel like a Hawaiian celebration without them